 Charities and small community sports clubs are entitled to get their business rates bills reduced by 80%.

 Other non-profit organisations can apply for up to 100% ‘discretionary relief’, which is decided by local councils.

-If yours is a rural business you may be able to claim rural rate relief of between 50% and 100% off your business rates.
+If your business is in a rural area, you may be able to claim rural rate relief of between 50% and 100% off your business rates.

 This includes a village shop with a rateable value below £8,500, a pub or petrol station with a rateable value of up to £12,500, or any other rural retail businesses with a rateable value of up to £16,500.

-To qualify for rural rate relief, your business must be based an area that features in the rural settlement list for a defined settlement where less than 3,000 people live.
+To qualify for rural rate relief, your business must be based in area that features in the rural settlement list for a defined settlement where less than 3,000 people live.

 If you’re finding it difficult to pay, you may be able to get hardship relief, although this is usually available only to businesses that are significant to the local community.

 Again, local councils can decide whether to top up the relief from 50% to 100%.